Schools must consider age, maturity and skill level of students when planning curriculum activities.

 first aid equipment and consumables suitable for foreseeable incidents.

 Instruction is required for students and adult supervisors on correct techniques (e.g. safe play, first aid support).
+Rule-reminders are to be provided throughout the activity.

-Parent consent (DOCX, 306KB) is required for all activities conducted off-site and strongly recommended for high risk activities conducted on-site.
+Parent consent (DOCX, 309KB) is required for all activities conducted

 Mouthguards and a medical declaration are required for activities when there is a high risk of mouth injury.
-The medical declaration must include the following statement:
+Schools are required to provide information about the different types of mouthguards to parents/carers to assist them make an informed choice for the student, for information and examples, see

 'I understand that mouth protection is mandatory in this sport.
 I have read the information provided to me about mouth protection and accept responsibility for the type of mouth protection I/my child will wear whilst playing this sport.'